Portal about bathroom renovation. Useful tips

 • a page (page) - pages (pages);

-There are also some nouns, the plural of which changes a little differently or does not exist at all.
-There are also words that are already in the plural and do not have a singular.
+There are also nouns whose plurals vary slightly differently or do not exist at all.
+There are also words that are already plural and do not have a singular number.

 Exceptions

-In order to memorize the following words as much as possible, we advise you to do various exercises...
+To remember the following words as much as possible, we recommend doing various exercises.
 English nouns that are exceptions:

 • man (man) - men (men);